 Our team can tell you more about the compensation you could be entitled to through a settlement agreement or verdict in court.
 Consider acting quickly, as you could lose your right to compensation if four years pass from the accident date, according to Florida Statutes §95.11(3)(a).

-If you are injured on another’s property in Florida, the responsibility of the property owner depends on which of three categories you fall into.
+If you are injured on another’s property in Florida, the property owner’s responsibility depends on which of three categories you fall into.
 You are either an invitee, a licensee, or a trespasser.

 If you are on the property for a business purpose, you are an invitee.
 Here are a few examples: